35+ Construction Safety Statistics & Injury Numbers (2024)

 Body Parts Injured Due To Ladder Falls Statistics

-Falling off a ladder often leads to injuries in different parts of the body, with some areas getting hurt more often.
+Falling off a ladder often leads to injuries in different parts of the body.
 Here’s what the data from the Elcosh shows.

 • 22% of injuries affected the arm/elbow/shoulder.